 The retroactively official goal is 16,384 clicks :)

-, a fantastic doc editor for collaboration and brainstorming, which I did during a summer 2016 internship.
-Try it!
+, a nifty doc editor for collaboration and brainstorming.

 , a Taiwanese provider of programming classes and material, run by my father.